 Well that went overboard as well as the hot water heater and so much other crap that I didn’t need.
 It was very liberating.

-Thou shalt not stay at marinas.
+2.Thou shalt not stay at marinas.
 They are foul places smelling terrible of god knows what and diesel.
 Learn to be creative with your anchor work when near a town and you will also save a packet.

-Thou shalt not get the boat perfect before you set sail.(Safety, rigging, construction etc have to be up to scratch though).
-This advice is for you guys really.
-Don’t get scared and invent new things to get it ready otherwise you will never leave.
+Safety, rigging, constructionetc have to be up to scratch though but don’t get scared and invent new things to get it ready otherwise you will never leave.
 GO.
 GO NOW!

-Thou shalt put a picture of a boat behind your toilet door.
-This is for you guys again but do this so you can stare at it and always be inspired.
-Thou shalt also do this for shower screens, front door, back door, shed door, cupboard doors, fridges both inside and out and also above the bed head for those intimate times.
+5.Thou shalt put a picture of your dream boat behind your toilet door.
+This is for your inspiration if you haven’t got a boat.
+Thou shalt also put a picture on shower screens, front door, back door, shed door, cupboard doors, fridges both inside and out and also above the bed head for those intimate times.
 If she hasn’t left after this then she is a keeper.

-Thou shalt always give it a go.
+6.Thou shalt always give it a go.
 Have a crack at it in my lingo.
 What’s the worst that can happen?
-Well, maybe you shouldn’t think about that, but have a go anyway.
+Well, you can lose your first boat like I did but maybe you shouldn’t think about that, but have a go anyway.
 This applies to everything.
 As soon as you stop trying you die.

-Thou shalt not sail to a schedule.
+7.Thou shalt not sail to a schedule.
 Never take people on board that have deadlines and exact dates to get back by.
 This is a recipe for disaster.